Overview

 Advanced parameters for molecular formula annotation.

-These parameters are very advanced and require a deep understanding on ZODIAC and the underlying Gibbs sampler.
+These parameters are very advanced and require a thorough understanding of ZODIAC and its underlying Gibbs sampler.

 Foo